Courtney Cox (musician): Career

 A native of Philadelphia, Courtney Cox started playing guitar around age 13.
 At 15, she enrolled at The Paul Green School of Rock Music.
 During her tenure there, she performed in U.S tours with acts including Jon Anderson and Adrian Belew, performing with such artists as George Lynch and Perry Farrell.
 During that time, Cox co-founded an all-female King Diamond tribute band called Queen Diamond.

 At age 19, Cox moved to Los Angeles.
 In December 2008, she was invited to be a guest performer with the Iron Maidens, and later she became an official member of the band.
-As a member of the Maidens, Cox's stage name is "Adriana Smith", a female version of Iron Maiden guitarist Adrian Smith.
+As a member of the Maidens, Cox's stage name was Adriana Smith, a female version of Adrian Smith.
 She has also performed several national and international concert tours in the U.S. and in Japan.
 Cox performed with members of Phantom Blue at the Michelle Meldrum Memorial Concert in May 2009 at the Whisky a Go Go in Hollywood, California.

 As the first female artist for Caparison Guitars, Cox released the "signature model Horus-M3 CC".
 In 2010, she placed runner-up in Guitar Worlds Buyer's Guide Model Search.

-In 2023, Cox is currently the new lead guitarist for Swiss metal band Burning Witches, replacing Larissa Ernst while who was expecting a child.
+Cox is currently the lead guitarist for Swiss metal band Burning Witches, having replaced Larissa Ernst who was expecting a child.